 Like a lot of people, I bought a camera and figured I could start taking photos of things I liked, hoping that an image would turn out cool for every few shots I took.
 I never thought I'd fall in love with it like I have.
 My first DSLR flew out of my bag and broke, causing me to upgrade to a slightly better model.
 From there, I maxed out the capabilities of that Nikon, sold it, used the money to upgrade again, and by then, I was all in.
 That camera became my sidekick for the next 2 years before I purchased another with the help of a friend.
 I purchased lenses, sold lenses, used the money to buy new lenses, and finally figured out what kind of setup I liked as a photographer.
 Basically, lots of trial and error.

-In post, I catalogue and edit my RAW photos in Lightroom, transferring some over to Photoshop for certain tweaks and enhancements.
-In certain cases, depending on what my images need, I'll add some finishing touches in the desktop version of Snapseed.
+In post, I catalogue and edit my RAW photos in Lightroom and my video in Premiere Pro.
 Before all of this however, the image has to be captured in camera.
 I don't rely on a lot of tricks.
-If the image sucks, I can't do anything to it.
-My photos aren't a rescue mission.
-If it can't be saved, I won't even try.
 The most important thing is being ready for any scenario, the lighting changes that accompany any uncontrolled shoot and the many different types of personalities that I am blessed to work with.

 It's with that, that I invite you to reach out to me.
 I would love to work with you, creating lasting images that you can enjoy and share for years to come.
 I love what I do and I hope that as you have a chance to work with me, you'll see just how much I do.